Fondue Essentials and the Best in Basel

-Before I came to Switzerland I didn’t know much about fondue.
-My first cheese fondue was over a decade ago at Le Sommet restaurant at the top of the cable car to Moléson-sur-Gruyères and from that moment on I have never been the same!
-This article explains a bit about the different types of fondue and the best places to enjoy it in Basel.
+Before I came to Switzerland, I knew very little about fondue.
+My first proper cheese fondue was over a decade ago at Le Sommet restaurant at the top of the cable car to Moléson-sur-Gruyères, and from that moment on, I was never the same again!
+This article explains the different types of fondue and the best places to enjoy them in Basel.

 A Short History of Fondue

-Considered by many to be the national dish of our wonderful alpine nation, cheese fondue and its origins are somewhat disputed.
-The word fondue comes from the French fondre, meaning to melt.
-Legend has it that the dish originated in Switzerland in the 16th century in the midst of a fight between Protestant and Roman Catholic factions.
-A truce was declared after a day’s battle and the two sides shared a dish similar to today’s cheese fondue, with one side providing the bread and the other side the cheese.
+Often considered the national dish of our alpine nation, cheese fondue has somewhat disputed origins.
+The word comes from the French fondre, meaning to melt.
+Legend has it that during a 16th-century conflict between Protestant and Roman Catholic factions, a temporary truce was marked by sharing a dish similar to today’s fondue, with one side bringing bread and the other bringing cheese.
+A peaceful and very Swiss solution!

 Types of Fondue